-Have you become concerned that the chemicals used in manufacturing duvets could harm your and your family’s health?
-Is there a safe option?
+Are you worried that the chemicals involved in making duvets might pose a risk to your and your family’s well-being?
+Is there a safer alternative?

 Let’s take an in-depth look at what chemicals are used when manufacturing your duvet and why they are used.